Seven Tips to Stretch Your Grocery Budget

 Say NO to Fast Food

-Boycotting your local fast food outlets is one of the best ways to make savings on your budget, the local economy and of course your waistline.
+Boycotting your local fast food outlets is one of the best ways to make savings on your budget, the local economy and, of course, your waistline.
 One quick way to ensure that your nutritional needs are ignored and your finances are depleted is to indulge in takeaway foods.
 Initially, the Tuesday night specials can seem appetising, but in the long run, the consumption of foods devoid of nutritional value and high in salt, sugar, and fat take their toll in the form of chronic long-term illness.

 The initial ‘wow, what a saving’ of fast food can quickly be deflated when you calculate how economically you can make a meal with local or homegrown produce in your own kitchen.